Explainer: Britain's 'Super Saturday' Brexit showdown in parliament

 There are also four “tellers” who help count votes, but do not vote themselves.
 However two of the tellers must support the deal and two must be against.

-This means that if the vote in favour of the deal is 318 or above, Johnson has won.
+This means that if the vote in favor of the deal is 318 or above, Johnson has won.
 He could win with fewer votes if there are abstentions.

 If there is a tied vote, the speaker casts the deciding ballot.
 Parliament’s website states that in the event of a tie: